Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Simulation Study

-The parameter $\rho$ can be estimated separately using (\ref{eq:11}).
-Figure \ref{fig:sim3} (a) shows the results of the interval estimator and the CMmod estimator where the boxplots are calculated among all waiting times, excluding the Pareto distribution with $\alpha = 1.5$ (details below).
+Figure~\ref{fig:sim3} (a) shows the results of the interval estimator and the CMmod estimator where the boxplots are calculated across all waiting times, excluding the Pareto distribution with $\alpha = 1.5$ (details below).
 The minimum distance method shows a slightly larger bias for the extremal index $\theta$, but its variability is typically smaller resulting in a smaller RMSE.
 The scale parameter $\rho$ is estimated more accurately by the interval estimator.
-However, the interval estimator struggles when the waiting times are Pareto distributed with stability parameter $\alpha = 1.5$, and the estimation accuracy does not improve for larger sample sizes.
+However, the interval estimator struggles when the waiting times are Pareto distributed with stability parameter $\alpha = 1.5$, and its estimation accuracy does not improve for larger sample sizes.
 This is plausible, since the variance does not exist and the interval estimator uses the ratio of the first two distribution moments.
-Therefore, this distribution is not included in the results of Figure \ref{fig:sim3} (a).
-However, see Figure \ref{fig:app3} for the comparison regarding the Pareto distribution with stability parameter $\alpha = 1.5$.
+Therefore, this distribution is not included in the results of Figure~\ref{fig:sim3} (a).
+See the supplementary material for the comparison in case of the Pareto distribution with stability parameter $\alpha = 1.5$.

 For $\theta = 1$ we are in the special case of asymptotically Mittag-Leffler distributed IETs, i.e., $T(u) \approx ML(\beta, p(u)^{-1/\beta} \rho)$.
 Thus we can compare our estimation method for $\beta$ and $\rho$ with the established maximum likelihood estimator and the log-moment estimator \citep{Cahoy2010} for the tail and scale parameter of the Mittag-Leffler distribution, which are based on the log-transformed data.
 Both are implemented in the R package \texttt{MittagLeffleR}.
-The comparison for the tail and the scale parameter is shown in Figure \ref{fig:sim3} (b).
+The comparison for the tail and the scale parameter is shown in Figure~\ref{fig:sim3} (b).
 Maximum likelihood usually shows the best performance.
 This confirms findings by \citet{Hees2021} that the maximum likelihood estimator often outperforms the log-moment estimator.
 The CMmod estimator performs similarly to the log-moment estimator, although it needs to estimate the parameter $\theta$ additionally.
-For larger sample sizes, the results of the CMmod estimator are even better than those of the log-moment estimator and similar to the results of the maximum likelihood estimator (see Figure \ref{fig:app4}).
+For larger sample sizes, the results of the CMmod estimator are even better than those of the log-moment estimator and similar to the results of the maximum likelihood estimator (see illustrations in the supplementary material).